AnimNyan/UEShaderScript/README.md

 ## Credits
 Thank you to Aaron Elkins who designed Node Kit, a Blender plugin under the GPL Licence which was several years in the making.
 UEShaderScript copies a huge amount of code from Node Kit and I want to thank Aaron Elkins for his kindness for giving me permission to release UEShaderscript.
-Please have a look at his plugin and his work here: https://blendermarket.com/products/node-kit
+Please have a look at his plugin and his work [here](https://blendermarket.com/products/node-kit).

 I also want to extend my overwhelming gratitude towards Roman Noodles, YanimaDBD, Pit Princess and Frutto for their fantastic work in designing the presets that come with this plugin, but also for their guidance and support which without I would not have been able to finish this plugin!